FIWARE-TMForum/bae-integration-tests/README.md

 inexplicable config errors so you should **really** check that the *config.js* file of logic-proxy container and *settings.py* file of charging\_backend container are properly filled.

+Remember that you should have replaced all important fields of the docker-compose with the appropiate info.

 The most common problem i had was the version control among the
 containers: In each of the Dockerfiles there is a *git pull* which chooses the